johansatge/psi-report/readme.md

-    --format                Sets output format: html|json (default is html) --save=</my/file.html>  Sets destination file (will save in OS temp dir if empty) --stdout                Echoes the result code (html or json) instead of saving it on the disk --open                  Opens the generated report in the default application.
-(OSX only) --version               Outputs current version
+    --format                Sets output format: html|json (default is html) --save=</my/file.html>  Sets destination file (will save in OS temp dir if empty) --stdout                Echoes the result code (html or json) instead of saving it on the disk --version               Outputs current version
 ```